-The proposed de minimis finding will be provided to the SHPO along with the anticipated finding of "No Adverse Effect with Non-Standard Conditions" for concurrence.
-In accordance with the January 1, 2014 First Amended Programmatic Agreement among the Federal Highway Administration, the Advisory Council on Historic Preservation, the California State Historic Preservation Officer, and the California Department of Transportation Regarding Compliance with Section 106 of the National Historic Preservation Act, as it Pertains to the Administration of the Federal-Aid Highway Program in California, the SHPO will be informed in writing that a non-response for the purposes of a "no adverse effect" or a "no historic properties affected" determination will be treated as the written concurrence for the de minimis determination.
+The proposed de minimis finding was provided to the SHPO along with the anticipated finding of "No Adverse Effect with Non-Standard Conditions" for concurrence.
+In accordance with the January 1, 2014 First Amended Programmatic Agreement among the Federal Highway Administration, the Advisory Council on Historic Preservation, the California State Historic Preservation Officer, and the California Department of Transportation Regarding Compliance with Section 106 of the National Historic Preservation Act, as it Pertains to the Administration of the Federal-Aid Highway Program in California, the SHPO was informed in writing that a non-response for the purposes of a "no adverse effect" or a "no historic properties affected" determination will be treated as the written concurrence for the de minimis determination.
+SHPO acknowledged the de minimis finding on March 26, 2018 (see Appendix C)